Aaron Shampklin

-Aaron Shampklin (born October 18, 1999) is an American professional football running back.
+Aaron Shampklin (born October 18, 1999) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the Harvard Crimson.
-He previously played for the Dallas Cowboys, Indianapolis Colts, Houston Gamblers, Los Angeles Chargers and Pittsburgh Steelers.
+He played professionally for the Dallas Cowboys, Indianapolis Colts, Houston Gamblers, Los Angeles Chargers and Pittsburgh Steelers.

 Early life

 Shampklin was born in Paramount, California, on October 18, 1999.
 He attended Long Beach Polytechnic High School in Long Beach.

 College career

-Shampklin played college football for the Harvard Crimson, where he graduated with a degree in economics.
+Shampklin played college football at Harvard University, where he graduated with a degree in economics.

 In 2017, Shampklin scored his first career touchdown against Rhode Island.
-He finished the year with 363 rushing yards and three TDs.
+He finished the year with 363 rushing yards and three TDs for the Crimson.
 In 2018, Shampklin played in all 10 games and was named first team All-Ivy League.
 He scored four touchdowns against San Diego along with a career-high 178 rushing yards.
 Shampklin finished with 1,053 rushing yards on 173 carries and nine touchdowns.
 Shampklin would not play the following two seasons, due to injury in 2019 and the 2020 cancellation and the Ivy League cancelling their 2020 football season.
 In 2021, Shampklin was name all-Ivy League for a second time.
 He ran for 835 yards and 11 touchdowns.